mapillary/mapillary-js/doc/docs/extension/extend.md

 title: Extend MapillaryJS
 ---

 MapillaryJS is a street imagery and semantic mapping visualization platform on the web.
-It is build from smaller units and some of them can be overridden by custom implementations. to enable this, MapillaryJS exposes a set of growing Extension APIs.
+It is built from smaller units and some of them can be overridden by custom implementations.
+To make this possible, MapillaryJS exposes a set of extension APIs.

 - [Data Provider API](/api/classes/api.dataproviderbase)
 - [Custom Render API](/api/interfaces/viewer.icustomrenderer)